 2. Set Priorities

-It is essential students learn to differentiate between ‘have to dos’ and ‘want to dos’ and learn to prioritize their work accordingly.
+It is essential that students learn to differentiate between ‘have to dos’ and ‘want to dos’ and learn to prioritize their work accordingly.

-The master schedule or the planner calendar will help your child to set some specific goals each day, like which particular chapter to be read in an English subject today, or how many mathematic sums to be solved from a particular chapter, and so on.
+The master schedule or the planner calendar will help your child to set some specific goals each day, like which particular chapter to be read in an English subject today, or how many mathematical sums to be solved from a particular chapter, and so on.

 This will not only maintain a regular flow or rhythm for study but will also ensure the assignments are complete on time.